As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What Is the Bottom Line Here?

 Quartz Crystals are formed through a process known as the hydrothermal process, which involves hot water solutions, silica-rich minerals or rocks, and high pressures and temperatures.
-These quartz crystals are a result of the layer-by-layer addition of SiO2 molecules on the surface.
+These quartz crystals result from the layer-by-layer addition of SiO2 molecules on the surface.

-In general, when igneous rocks cool down, they form pockets that are filled with hot watery solutions.
+In general, when igneous rocks cool down, they form pockets filled with hot, watery solutions.
 When these cool down, this results in a slow formation of crystals with the help of SiO2 molecules.

 These quartz crystals are among the most commonly found minerals in the crust and are widely used in the production of glass, foundry sand, and other useful items.